 d) Securely delete or redact all confidential information that is not necessary for the department to collect, maintain or use and that is not required to be maintained by law.

 e) Ensure that no legally protected personal information is on laptops or portable storage unless those devices have been encrypted.
-Determine if Need to Know information must be on laptops or whether sensitive information may be stored on departmental servers (F: or G: drives) instead.
+Determine if Need to Know information must be on laptops or whether sensitive information may be stored on departmental servers instead.
 Encrypt laptops with necessary Need to Know information.

-f) Have all contracts reviewed and signed by the Vice President for Finance & Administration and Treasurer who will ensure that vendors are also compliant with our policies.
+f) Have all contracts reviewed and signed by the Vice President for Finance & Operations and Treasurer who will ensure that vendors are also compliant with our policies.

 g) Instruct employees to report possible information breaches to the department head who in turn will report it to the college’s Information Security Officer.